zzzprojects/Blazor-Tutorial/docs/pages/tutorials/blazor-components.md

 Members of the component class are defined in a `@functions` block, and you can use more than one `@functions` block in a component.

- - In the `@functions` block, component state such as properties and fields are specified along with methods for event handling or for defining other component logic.
+ - In the `@functions` block, component state such as properties and fields are specified along with methods for event handling or for defining other component logics.
  - Component members can then be used as part of the component's rendering logic using C# expressions that start with @.